 He is an accredited mediator with ADR Group, a member of ADR Chambers and a Fellow of the Chartered Institute of Arbitrators.
 As a litigation partner, his primary areas of industry specialisation were in financial markets, financial services, corporate and energy disputes, information technology and commodities and futures markets, although he had experience of disputes in diverse business areas.

-Paul is a Chartered Arbitrator, a Chartered Surveyor and an Accredited Mediator with Clerksroom the Chartered Institute of Arbitrators and RICS.
-Paul has mediated over 125 mediations and he has over 42 years’ broad experience as a Chartered Surveyor both in private practice and in the corporate sector.
+Paul Rose is a Chartered Arbitrator, a Chartered Surveyor and an Accredited Mediator with Clerksroom the Chartered Institute of Arbitrators and RICS.
+Paul has mediated some 150 mediations and he has over some 51 years’ broad experience as a Chartered Surveyor both in private practice and in the corporate sector.

 Paul is a Fellow of the Chartered Institute of Arbitrators and a member of the President’s Panel of Arbitrators at the Chartered Institute of Arbitrators and CIArb Disputes Service panel – property.
-He is also a member of the President’s Panel of Mediators at the Chartered Institute of Arbitrators and is one of the few people dual qualified as a commercial Mediator and an Arbitrator.
+He undertakes arbitrations under the Pubs Code and the Commercial Rent (Coronavirus) Act 2022.
+He is also a member of the President’s Panel of Mediators at the Chartered Institute of Arbitrators as well as RICS Neighbourhood Disputes Panel; and is one of the few people dual qualified as a commercial Mediator and an Arbitrator.
 Paul is also a member of the Advisory Board of the Dubai Mediation Centre.

-He is a member of the panel of Mediators at the Dubai Mediation Centre and is a member of the RICS Neighbourhood Disputes Pool.
+He is a member of the panel of Mediators at the Dubai Mediation Centre and is a member of the RICS.

-Chris is a Chartered Engineer, Fellow of the Institution of Engineering and Technology, Fellow of The Chartered Institute of Arbitrators and an accredited Mediator.
+Chris McArdle is a Chartered Engineer, Fellow of the Institution of Engineering and Technology, Fellow of The Chartered Institute of Arbitrators and an accredited Mediator.
 He is Managing Director of Innotec, a technology consultancy specialising in Electronics, Microelectronics and Software.
-He is currently the Chairman of The Academy of Experts and has practiced in many major cases in the UK, Europe, USA and Far East in addition to International Arbitrations.
+He is currently Master of the Worshipful Company of Arbitrators and a past Chairman of The Academy of Experts and has practiced in many major cases in the UK, Europe, USA and Far East.
 He is a member of the President’s Lists of CIArb (mediation) and the IET (arbitration, mediation, expert).
+Chris has published over 400 arbitration awards as sole arbitrator.

 He has a worldwide reputation in all aspects of high volume product manufacture (contracts, industrial design, materials, design methods, testing, distribution, outsourcing) and has significant experience at Board level in Far East electronics and telecommunications companies.